chrahul/The_Art_of_Solution_Designing/Database/Migration/03_Database Migration Strategies and Approaches.md

 Imagine a large **e-commerce company** migrating from **on-premise SQL Server to AWS RDS PostgreSQL**.
 The wrong migration strategy could lead to **data inconsistencies, application failures, and massive downtime**.
 To prevent this, organizations must evaluate **Live vs. Offline migrations** and pick a strategy that best suits their workload.

-In this blog, we’ll explore:
+In this talk, we’ll explore:
 **Live vs. Offline Migration**
 **Key migration strategies (Lift & Shift, Re-platforming, Refactoring, Hybrid)**
 **Choosing the right strategy for SQL & NoSQL databases**